BigSoftVideo/DOTEbase/search.md

 The former searches only for those Targets that are specified in the Search Term(s).
 The latter searches for everything in those Targets that is NOT specified in the Search Term(s), ie. it excludes them and therefore acts like a NOT.

-Searches can be limited in their scope:
+The scope of all Searches must be specified at the top of the Search panel.
+This means that the Search will be restricted to the following objects in the DOTEbase universe:

 - Selected - Only search in those [DOTEspaces](dotespace.md), [Projects](dote.md) and [Transcripts](transcript.md) selected in the DOTEspaces panel
 - Active Transcript - Only search in the active Transcript